 Meet the Rainbow Shower Tree, a Gorgeous Hybrid in the Cassia Family

-Rainbow Shower trees are fast-growing, pink-flowering trees which can be easily grown in the tropical and subtropical climates.
-This tree is actually a new hybrid, a cross between the Cassia javanica (also known as the Golden Shower) and Cassia fistula.
+Rainbow Shower trees are fast-growing, pink-flowering trees easily grown in tropical and subtropical climates.
+This tree is a new hybrid, a cross between the Cassia javanica (also known as the Golden Shower) and Cassia fistula.
 Cassia javanica is sometimes referred to as the pink shower tree, although this name also refers to a few other trees in the Cassia family.